Timinator2000/Algorithm_X/18 - your turn/03 - harmless rooks cont.md

 <BR>

 Obviously, a rook can be placed on the isolated `Square`.
 Placing a rook in that location does not change what is possible with the rest of the board.
-Now, consider the following diagram where 4 `X` locations isolate a group of 2 `Squares`:
+Now, consider the following diagram where four `X` locations isolate a group of two `Squares`:

 <BR>